-- All school sponsored field trips must be approved by the Head of School. - A parent must acquire a background check if he/she is going to chaperone any field trip that goes off campus.
+- All school sponsored field trips must be approved by the Head of School. - A parent must acquire a background check no less than 2 weeks prior if he/she is going to chaperone any field trip that goes off campus.
 The parent will not have to get another background check if his/her child remains a student at Thomas Sumter Academy unless certain conditions warrant the school requesting another one. - Lower School field trips are planned by teachers to accommodate the age of that grade.
 Therefore, due to safety issues, siblings will not be able to join those field trips.
-Please make plans accordingly. - Field Trip pricing will be determined on a case by case basis. - Parents are welcomed and encouraged to chaperone field trips.
+Please make plans accordingly. - Field Trip pricing will be determined on a case-by-case basis. - Parents are welcomed and encouraged to chaperone field trips.
 Chaperones are required to drive their own vehicle.
 Students must ride the bus provided unless permission is given by administration.
-There will be no field trips scheduled after May 17.
+There will be no field trips scheduled after May 9.